 There are plenty of things that are marketed to being ‘must haves’ to new parents, the truth is your baby probably doesn’t need half of them.
 However, there are some essentials you’ll need to buy and these can be expensive.
 A pram, a car seat, a crib, clothes, bottles, milk, nappies, it can all add up.
 The best thing you can do is start early, if you’re a little superstitious and don’t like buying too soon then save the money instead.
 But buying something small or saving a little each week will add up, and then at the end you won’t be left with a huge expense to cover.
 Check out second hand bargains and ask friends and family who have had children if they have anything you can borrow or have.
 Now is a good time to try and get out of debt if you can and even save up some extra cash since you won’t be working after having the baby for a number of months.

 Do you have space in your car?If you already have children who use car seats and booster seats then you might have no more space in your vehicle for a new baby.
 Children can only ride in the passenger seat once they meet a certain height restriction (for most it’s aged about eleven years) so this is something to think about.
 You might need to sell your smaller car and buy something bigger and more practical.
 If this is your first baby, the car you currently own might not be suitable (perhaps its a sports car with only two seats) so could mean making a change too.
 If your current model only has three doors then this will mean pulling back the seat to put the baby in the back each time which can become tiresome and bad for your back.
 Something with five doors, a good amount of boot space and decent safety ratings would likely be your best bet.
 But again, it’s another cost to consider.
-If you already own a car, part exchanging or selling what you own would at least give you a chunk of cash towards the next one
+If you already own a car, part exchanging or selling what you own would at least give you a chunk of cash towards the next one.

 A new baby can mean huge changes in your life, particularly if this will be your first child.
 Once you’ve already started your family, having more likely won’t be as dramatic a change as you’ll already be in the swing of parenting business, but there are still the above practicalities to consider.